asheshwor/smartphones-data-project/README.md

 This project is an exercise for Getting and Cleaning Data Coursera course project.
 The codes and the text presented here my own work, and I have appropriately cited all external sources that were used in the production of this work.

 ## Data source
-The data used for this exercies was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The data used for this exercise was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-The explaination of the data project through which the data was collected is available at UCI Machine Learning Repository website [1] along with the links to the original datasets
+The explanation of the data project through which the data was collected is available at UCI Machine Learning Repository website [1] along with the links to the original datasets

 ## Data
-The script assumes that the data has already been downloaded in the working directory and extracted in the data subfolder.
+The script assumes that the data has already been downloaded in the working directory and extracted in the data sub-folder.
 The basic folder structure should look like this:
 ```{}
 ./data/UCI HAR Dataset --------main folder with the following items
   test --------------------------a folder